 I am a PhD candidate in Political Science at the University of Wisconsin-Madison.
 My research interests are elections and voting behavior, state and local politics, educational policy, and experimental methods.

 I received my Bachelor’s Degree in History and Masters Degree in Education from the University of Florida.
 I then taught middle and high school history and government for several years prior to beginning my graduate studies at UW-Madison.

-Crawford, Even.
+Crawford, Evan.
 "How Nonpartisan Ballot Design Conceals Partisanship: A Survey Experiment of School Board Members in Two States."
 Politicaal Reaserch Quarterly.

 Evan Crawford, Sara Dahill-Brownm, and Dominique Bradley.
 2016.
 "Defining and Assessing the FoI in a Large-Scale Randomized Trial: Core Components of Values Affirmation," Studies in Educational Evaluation.